skymill/cumulus/docs/cumulus_bundle_handler.rst

+.. _cumulus-bundle-handler:

 Cumulus Bundle Handler
 ======================

 The **Cumulus Bundle Handler (CBH)** is a Python script that should reside on each host in the system.
 The script is responsible for

-# Downloading and extracting the correct bundles for the host
+* Downloading and extracting the correct bundles for the host
-# Running pre and post deployment scripts on the host
+* Running pre and post deployment scripts on the host

 The bundles are generated via the ``cumulus`` command and uploaded to S3.
 CBH will then download the bundle when the script is triggered (usually by a CloudFormation ``create`` or ``update``).